1. Strict Gender Roles

 The 1950s idealized motherhood as the pinnacle of a woman’s identity, portraying moms as selfless, nurturing, and endlessly patient.
 This cultural narrative placed immense pressure on women to live up to impossibly high standards, leaving little room for individual identity or personal ambition.

-According to History.com, this idealized image of motherhood was perpetuated by media, advertisements, and government messaging, which painted the nuclear family as a cornerstone of national stability.
+This idealized image of motherhood was perpetuated by media, advertisements, and government messaging, which painted the nuclear family as a cornerstone of national stability.
 While many women took pride in their roles as mothers, others found the lack of recognition for their personal aspirations to be deeply frustrating.